 - Tendons attach muscles to bones; a tear injury is called a strain.

-Muscles on the other hand are incredibly pliable.
-They are meant to flex and move as you do, so they are a lot more floppy.
+Muscles, on the other hand, are incredibly pliable.
+They are made from softer, long, string-like cells called myofibrils.
+They need to flex and move as you do, so they are a lot more floppy.
 The muscles, not the ligaments or tendons, are what contract and shorten.

 You might have either a grade 1, grade 2 or grade 3 strain:

 - Grade one tears are not very serious, and often just involve an over-stretching of the fibres.
 A bit like when you stretch a bed sheet and the fibres stretch but don’t break.

 - A grade two tear is more serious.
 There are more fibres torn apart and there is often some deep bruising as blood vessels within the muscle also tear open.